dalnefre/FPGA/tutorial/introduction.md

 A Field-Programmable Gate Array (FPGA) is a hardware device that can be configured to implement an arbitrary digital circuit.
-A bit-stream (often read from persistent storage) defines the functions and connections which define the digital logic.
+A bit-stream (often read from persistent storage) specifies the functions and connections which define the digital logic.

-The basic building block of a typical FPGA is the _Programmable Logic Block_.
+The basic building block of a typical FPGA is the _Logic Cell_.

 ![Functional Block Diagram](../Fomu/pics/ice40-plb.png)

-A Programmable Logic Block (PLB) consists of
+A Logic Cell (LC) consists of
  * A Functional Look-Up Table (LUT)
  * A Storage Flip-Flop (DFF)
  * Control Logic (clock, etc.)
  * An optional Carry-Chain

-The LUT can define any binary functions from 4 inputs to 1 output.
+The LUT can define any binary function from 4 inputs to 1 output.
-THe DFF stores a binary value, moving it between PLBs based on control signals.
+The DFF can store a binary value, moving it between LCs based on Control Logic signals.
-The Carry-Chain provides a fast-path interconnect between adjacent PLBs.
+The Carry-Chain provides a fast-path interconnect between adjacent LCs.

+The LCs are grouped together into _Programmable Logic Blocks_ (PLBs).
 The PLBs are further configured by defining their _routing_ and _interconnect_.
-The FPGA program bit-stream specifies how PLB signals are routed and connected through the rest of the chip.
+The FPGA program bit-stream specifies how PLB signals are routed and connected throughout the rest of the chip.

 Ultimately, this routing and interconnect reaches the _hard blocks_ of the FPGA.
 These define fixed functions of the chip,